Applications Research areas

 Unrestricted read length (>4 Mb achieved)

-- Comprehensively identify genomic aberrations, including those in complex and repetitive regions, from circulating tumour DNA and tissue samples
+- Comprehensively identify genomic aberrations, including those in complex and repetitive regions, from blood, tissue (inc. FFPE), and circulating tumour samples

 - Accurately identify and phase single nucleotide variants, structural variants, and base modifications in a single sequencing assay